truenas/documentation/content/en/hub/additional-topics/reference/scheduled_task_timings.md

 Note that days can be specified as days of month, or days of week.

-With these options, flecxible schedules can be created similar to these examples:
+With these options, flexible schedules can be created similar to these examples:

 <table>
 	<thead>